Photo: Bella Bridesmaids Kansas City | Sarah Storr

 Consider the Time of the Event

-During the day, you might want to pare back on the jewelry and opt for a pair of classic pumps instead of sky-high stilettos.
+During the day, pare back on the jewelry and opt for classic pumps instead of sky-high stilettos.

-Seasonality matters, too.
 A short cocktail dress with strappy heels is perfect for a summer wedding.
-Meanwhile, a midi dress with a peep toe pump is ideal for an outdoor wedding in the fall!
+Meanwhile, a midi dress paired with a peep-toe pump is ideal for an outdoor fall wedding!

 Tips for Picking the Perfect Cocktail Dress